 I didn’t have the ability to make this thing, so I had to find the person (or people) that could.
 I had to find creators to try out and write about the software.
 And find writers to provide meaningful content for DJs and music lovers.

-In all honesty, it went pretty bad at first.
+Finding the right team to make this software a reality proved to be a challenge.
 I struggled to find the right people to help take my idea and turn it into a reality.
 At one point, we had to scrap six months’ worth of code after a developer jumped ship and a new one started working on the project.

 But like anything you really want to see come to life, you pick yourself when you fall.
 You scrape your knees, for sure.
 But you dust the dirt off of them and keep going.